awesomeeng/awesome-server/docs/Responses.md

 ## Getting Response State

-`AbstractResponse` has a number of shortcuts for easily getting the Method and URL and URL portions.
+`AbstractResponse` has a number of shortcuts for easily getting the current response state.

 > **response.statusCode**: [number] - Returns the status code for this response, if set via `response.writeHead()`.
 Returns null if the statusCode has not been set yet.